 Each course will be assessed on a continuous basis within the semester.
 Every course will have more than one assessment, conducted at critical stages of learning of the course.
 Each academic year consists of two semesters and each semester comprises 15 weeks specifically with 75 working days.
-There will be eight end semester examinations during the four academic years for the B.Sc. in Agriculture degree programme.
+There will be eight end semester examinations during the four academic years for the Bachelor of Science Honours in Agriculture degree programme.